Schema example: Non-Inflatable Assets

 Last updated

-In this section, we will look more closely at an actual example of an RGB Contract Schema written in Rust and contained in the nia.rs file from the RGB Schemata Repository.
+In this section, we will look more closely at an actual example of an RGB Contract Schema written in Rust and contained in the file from the .
 The Repository contains an example set of schema templates related to other types of contracts.
 This Schema, which we will be using as an example in this chapter, allows for the contract setup of Non-Inflatable Assets (NIA) that can be considered as the RGB analog to Ethereum's fungible tokens created with the ERC20 standard.

 First, it's helpful to provide a general layout that is common to all Schemata.